nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Step 3.
 The user then decides to execute the command `topup`.
 Commands that modify the expense book, such as `topup`, `delete`, `edit`, will usually call their respectively method in Model.
 Thus, the `expenseBookStateList` remains unchanged.

 Step 4.
 The user then decides to execute the command `list`.
-Commands that do not modify the expense book, such as `list`, will usually revert the display view to initial expensebook`.
+Commands that do not modify the expense book, such as `list`, `find`, will usually revert the display budget view to initial expensebook`.
 Thus, the `expenseBookStateList` remains unchanged.

 #### Design consideration: